jandom-devel/ScalaFixExamples/docker/instructions.md

 ## Docker

-The Dockerfile which generates the current image is available in:
+The Dockerfile which generates the current image is available in the directory `/home/scalafix/ScalaFixExamples/docker`.

-`/home/scalafix/ScalaFixExamples/docker`.